c4tom/DreamDevBox/docs/intermediate/setup-valid-https.rst

 Setup valid HTTPS
 *****************

-This page shows you how to use the Devilbox on https and how to import the Certificate Authority into your browser once, so that you always and automatically get valid SSL certificates for all new projects.
+This page shows you how to use the DreamDevBox on https and how to import the Certificate Authority into your browser once, so that you always and automatically get valid SSL certificates for all new projects.